 Make Navigation Easier

 Speaking of navigation, you want to ensure that your main categories of products are highlighted in your menu and on the homepage.
-This is especially true if you often have special offers or deals, if there are certain seasonal categories you want to highlight, or if you often get new stock.
+This is especially true if you often have special offers or deals, certain seasonal categories you want to highlight, or if you often get new stock.

 You don’t have to change the menu’s layout every time, but you can tweak the hero section and draw attention to the latest items or to any categories you want to promote at that point.